Big Island, Hawaii

 The Hawaiian Islands are essentially a chain of massive volcanoes, and The Big Island is over the hot-spot right now, so the island is still being formed by these active lava flows & eruptions.
 The most recent was in the summer of 2018!

 Volcanoes National Park is pretty big, with tons of different things to do.
 It is open to the public 24-hours a day, year round too.
-Which is great for earl-bird landscape photographers like me.
+Which is great for early-bird landscape photographers like me.

 National Park Highlights